maxgillett/s3_multipart/README.md

 ```

 and boot up the app by running `rackup`.
 A fully functional uploader is now available if you visit http://localhost:9292

+Jasmine tests are also available for the client-facing javascript library.
+After installing [Grunt](http://gruntjs.com/) and [PhantomJS](http://phantomjs.org/), and running `npm install` once, you can run the tests by running `grunt jasmine`.

 ## Contributing